-Article 227 Contents of the Indictment
+Contents of the indictment

-- (1) The indictment shall contain the following: - a) the name of the Court; - b) the first and the last name of the suspect and his/her personal data; - c) a description of the act pointing to the legal elements which make it a criminal offense, the time and place of committing the criminal offense, the object on which and the means with which the criminal offense was committed, as well as other circumstances necessary for the criminal offense to be defined as precisely as possible; - d) the legal name of the criminal offense accompanied by the relevant provisions of the Criminal Code; - e) proposal of evidence to be presented, including the list of witnesses and experts or pseudonym of protected witnesses, documents to be read and objects serving as evidence; - f) the results of the investigation; - g) evidence supporting the charges in the indictment. - (2) An indictment may cover several criminal offenses or several suspects.

-(3) If the suspect is not detained, it may be proposed in the indictment that he be detained, and if the suspect is already detained, it may be proposed to extend the detention or that he be released.
+- (1) The indictment shall contain: - a) the name of the Court; - b) the first and the last name of the suspect and his personal data; - a description of the act pointing out the legal elements which make it a criminal offense, the time and place the criminal offense was committed, the object on which and the means with which the criminal offense was committed, and other circumstances necessary for the criminal offense to be defined as precisely as possible; - d) the legal name of the criminal offense accompanied by the relevant provisions of the Criminal Code; - e) proposal of evidence to be presented, including the list of witnesses and experts or pseudonym of protected witnesses, documents to be read and objects serving as evidence; - f) the results of the investigation; - g) evidence supporting the charges in the indictment. - (2) An indictment may cover more than one criminal offense or more than one suspect. - (3) If the suspect is not detained, it may be proposed in the indictment that he be detained, and if the suspect is already detained, it may be proposed to extend the detention or that he be released.

-Article 228 Decision on Indictment
+Decision on Indictment

-(1) Immediately on receipt of the indictment the preliminary hearing judge shall examine whether the Court has jurisdiction to try, whether the circumstances under Article 224 Paragraph (1) item d) of this Code exist, and whether the indictment was properly drafted (Article 227 of this Code).
-If the Court finds that the indictment was not properly drafted it will act in accordance with Article 148 Paragraphs (3) and (4) of this Code.

-(2) The preliminary hearing judge may confirm or discharge all or some of the counts in the indictment within 8, and in complex cases within 15 days of receipt of the indictment.
+- (1) Immediately on receipt of the indictment the preliminary hearing judge shall examine whether the Court has jurisdiction to try, whether the circumstances under Article 224 Paragraph (1) item d) of this Code exist, and whether the indictment was properly drafted (Article 227 of this Code).
+If the Court finds that the indictment was not properly drafted it will act in accordance with Article 148 Paragraphs (3) and (4) of this Code. - (2) The preliminary hearing judge may confirm or discharge all or some of the counts in the indictment within 8, and in complex cases within 15 days of receipt of the indictment.
 If the preliminary hearing judge discharges all or some of the counts he shall issue decision that will be delivered to the Prosecutor.
 An appeal can be filed within 24 hours.
-The Appellate Court shall decide on this appeal within 72 hours.

-(3) During the confirmation of the indictment, the preliminary proceedings judge shall examine each count in the indictment and evidence submitted by the Prosecutor in order to establish grounded suspicion.

-(4) Upon confirmation of some or all counts in the indictment, the suspect shall have the status of the accused.
-The preliminary hearing judge shall present the accused and his defense attorney with the indictment.

-(5) The preliminary hearing judge shall present the accused who is not detained with the Unofficially consolidated in English by Halisa Skopljak
+The Panel from Article 24 Paragraph (7) of this Code shall decide on this appeal within 72 hours. - (3) During the confirmation of the indictment, the preliminary proceedings judge shall examine each count in the indictment and evidence submitted by the Prosecutor in order to establish grounded suspicion. - (4) Upon confirmation of some or all counts in the indictment, the suspect shall have the status of the accused.
+The preliminary hearing judge shall present the accused and his defense attorney with the indictment. - (5) The preliminary hearing judge shall present the accused who is not detained with the indictment without delay, and if the accused is already detained, the preliminary proceeding judge shall present him with the indictment within 24 hours after the confirmation of the indictment.
+The preliminary hearing judge shall inform the accused that within

-Includes texts published in the OG BDBiH 48/04, 6/05, 14/07, 19/07, 21/07, 2/08, 17/09 and 9/13 indictment without delay, and if the accused is already detained, the preliminary proceeding judge shall present him with the indictment within 24 hours after the confirmation of the indictment.
-The preliminary hearing judge shall inform the accused that within 15 days of delivery of the indictment he has the right to submit the preliminary motions, that the plea hearing shall be scheduled immediately after the decision on preliminary motions is issued or after the expiration of the deadline for submission of preliminary motions, and shall request the accused to list the proposed evidence that he intends to present at the main trial.
+15 days of delivery of the indictment he has the right to submit the preliminary motions, that the plea hearing shall be scheduled immediately after the decision on preliminary motions is issued or after the expiration of the deadline for submission of preliminary motions, and shall request the accused to list the proposed evidence that he intends to present at the main trial.